wikimedia-gadgets/mock-mediawiki/README.md

 If your tests are in TypeScript, you'll need to additionally have [types-mediawiki](https://github.com/wikimedia-gadgets/types-mediawiki).
 However, note that types-mediawiki covers type definitions for more modules, so TypeScript-based IntelliSense could be somewhat misleading.

-For using mw.storage, you must give JSDOM a URL (for jest this is done via `testURL` in jest.config.js, for jsdom or jsdom-global, provide `url` param to the constructor).
+For using mw.storage, you must give JSDOM a URL (for Jest this is done via `testURL` in jest.config.js, for jsdom or jsdom-global, provide `url` param to the constructor).

+For using mw.Api to make API calls from JSDOM, ensure that you give JSDOM a URL that is on the same domain as the API URL mw.Api gets either explicitly set via its constructor (`api = new mw.Api({ ajax: { url: '<APIURL>' } })`) or implicitly set through `mw.config.get('wgScriptPath')`.

 For mw.language, [convertGrammar specialisations](https://github.com/wikimedia/mediawiki/tree/master/resources/src/mediawiki.language/languages) for non-English languages aren't included (since whether to load them or not depends on the wgUserLanguage).